fspoettel/blaupause/README.md

  - `gulp images` - Optimize images
  - `gulp modernizr` - Build a custom Modernizr (Add tests in './gulp/config.js')
  - `gulp views` - Copies static files in "\_src" to dest.
 For more elaborate view-tasks (templating / nested folder / SSG), modify the task

+## Production Flag:

+You can generate a production-ready build (no SourceMaps, NODE_ENV = "production" for JS builds, minified/ulgified code) via passing `--production` to any gulp task.

 ### Adding tasks: